octoblu/node-meshblu-socket.io/README.md

 ## conn.subscribe(params)

 Create a subscription to a device's messages.
-If the connection is authenticated as the target device's owner, subscribe tries to subscribe the connection to every message type.
+Subscribe tries to subscribe the connection to every message type.
 To limit subscriptions, use the `types` attribute.
-If the connection is authenticated as someone other than the owner, it only creates a `broadcast` subscription.

 ##### Arguments

 * `params`
   * `uuid` UUID of the device to subscribe to.
-  * `topics` Array of topic strings to filter the incoming messages by.
-Will only allow through messages whose `topic` matches the filter.
-Wildcards (`*`) can be used to match a range of topics.
-Topics can be prefixed with a `-` to negate the filter.
   * `types` Array of strings of types to subscribe to.
 Valid types are:
     * `broadcast` broadcast messages sent by the device and messages the device receives as a result of it being subscribed to some other device's broadcasts.
     * `received` messages received by the device and messages the device receives as a result of it being subscribed to some other device's received messages.